tex/vimpreviewpandoc/README.md

-# VimKonqPandoc
+# VimPreviewPandoc

 ## Introduction

-VimKonqPandoc is VIM plugin that helps with editing MarkDown-like documents.
+VimPreviewPandoc is VIM plugin that helps with editing MarkDown-like documents.

-Edit you MarkDown-like documents in VIM and see a nice HTML-based output in Konqueror.
+Edit you MarkDown-like documents in VIM and see a nice HTML-based output in Konqueror or Firefox.
-Konqueror always shows changed area so you don't need to scroll manually.
+The web browser always shows changed area so you don't need to scroll manually.

+Add `let g:vimkonqpandoc = 1` to your `.vimrc` to set Konqueror as previewer.
+Add `let g:vimfirepandoc = 1` to your `.vimrc` to set Firefox as previewer.

-Place your VIM on one side of your screen and Konqueror on the other side to get productive environment.
+Place your VIM on one side of your screen and web browser on the other side to get productive environment.

+The Konqueror shows automatically correct preview, when using Firefox you have to manually open `static/index.html` for first time.

 ![Screenshot](screen-1.png)